-I heard a particularly appropriate definition of economics: unlimited desires, limited resources.
+I heard a particularly appropriate definition of economics: unlimited desires and limited resources.

 Subscribers take the bait, and the result is more demand for bandwidth.
 For them, it’s irresistible, enabling uninterrupted connectivity.
-And when they connect they not only make phone calls, but also stream HD video, or use rich social media apps like Facebook, which adds almost 6 new users every second, YouTube and Vimeo.
+And when they connect, they not only make phone calls but also stream HD video or use rich social media apps like Facebook, which adds almost six new users every second, YouTube, and Vimeo.
 Cumulatively, these apps require a huge amount of capacity.

 But what about operators that need to fulfill their subscribers' desires for more bandwidth?
 For this, they need more capacity at the access points for each cell site and each sector.
 This leads to higher capacity requirements already in the backhaul.
 Right now, as an operator, you may only be limited to 500 Mbps over your wireless backhaul link.
 That’s only for current needs, where your narrowband spectrum may already be stretched.
 And there’ll be much more capacity demand as 4.5G or even 5G networks evolve.

 Ultra-high capacity E-band spectrum (71GHz – 86GHz), which utilizes wideband channels, could be one approach to avoid congested networks.
-But range is limited to around 3 miles (5 km), unsuitable for medium-long suburban/rural aggregation links, and only fit some metro network scenarios, such as short-distance, high-capacity links.
+But the range is limited to around 3 miles (5 km), unsuitable for medium-long suburban/rural aggregation links.
+It only fits some metro network scenarios, such as short-distance, high-capacity links.

-Well there is!
-Microwave technologies like 4x4 line-of-sight multiple input, multiple output (LOS MIMO).
+Well, there is!
+Microwave technologies like 4x4 line-of-sight multiple input, multiple outputs (LOS MIMO).
 This technique uses multiple transmitters and receivers to create an artificial multi-path, deliberately transmitting two different signals over the frequency channel.
-Throughput increases X4, to up to 2Gbps per channel, enabling microwave networks to scale as capacity grows.
+Throughput increases X4 to up to 2Gbps per channel, enabling microwave networks to scale as capacity grows.